projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

 #.
 Configure all the guest memory as user-accessible memory (U/S = 1).
    No matter what settings for NX bit and R/W bit in corresponding host CR3 paging tables.
 #.
 Set CR4.SMEP bit.
-In the entire lifecycle of the hypervisor, this bit
+In the entire life cycle of the hypervisor, this bit
    value always remains one.

 As an alternative, NX feature is used for this purpose by setting the